ESTHER POHL LOVEJOY

 The MacMillan Company, New York 1933.

-Esther Pohl Lovejoy was President of the Medical Women's International Association from 1919 to 1924 and provided humanitarian and medical aid to the survivors of the Greek Genocide at Smyrna (Izmir) in 1922.
-Lovejoy arrived at Smyrna while the city was still smouldering from the fire that had been lit on September 13, 1922 and which destroyed two thirds of the city.
+Esther Pohl Lovejoy was a physician and the founding director of the American Women's Hospitals Service which provided humanitarian and medical aid to the survivors of the Greek Genocide.
+Dr Lovejoy arrived at Smyrna while the city was still smouldering from the fire that had been lit on September 13, 1922 and which destroyed two thirds of the city.